• undefined a year ago

 In a way, I guess pareidolia is just our version of adversarial images - It's just that we ascribe more obvious things (things that look like eyes, noses, mouths, etc) to the reason why we see faces, whereas I imagine an image classifier just happens to see random pixels that are the same or something like that.

-• donatj 9 months ago
+• donatj a year ago

 Just the other day I was at the Mille Lacs Indian Museum in Northern Minnesota.
 It has a really beautiful and well put together feature showing a collection of full sized Wigwams across the seasons.